d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp.md

-Even with a single-hidden-layer network, given enough nodes (possibly absurdly many), and the right set of weights, we can model any function.
-*Actually learning that function is the hard part.*
+Even with a single-hidden-layer network, given enough nodes (possibly absurdly many), and the right set of weights, we can model any function, though actually learning that function is the hard part.
 You might think of your neural network as being a bit like the C programming language.
 The language, like any other modern language,